 Pulsing blue and green

 Similar to pulsing blue, but this color combo usually means there's an issue with the bridge.
 Try moving your Friendship Lamp to be closer to it.
 If you're trying to connect without the bridge, make sure that the bridge is unplugged completely, so your lamp doesn't get confused!
-If your lamp still can't connect, contact us for help.
-We have a firmware update we can send to your bridge to help get you online :)
+If your lamp still can't connect you may need a firmware update for your bridge, which you can read more about here: Updating your Bridge.

 Your Friendship Lamp will pulse Violet when your computer, phone or other device is connected to it during setup.
 This color lets you know that the lamp and your device are talking to each other as you configure your lamp for your Wi-Fi network.